mesolitica/malaya/docs/speech-toolkit.rst

 Only **Python 3.6.0 and above** and **Tensorflow 1.15.0 and above** are supported.

 We recommend to use **virtualenv** for development.
-All examples tested on Tensorflow version 1.15.4 and 2.4.1.

-We recommend to use **virtualenv** for development.
 All examples tested on Tensorflow version 1.15.4, 1.15.5, 2.4.1 and 2.5.

 Features